AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/redirects.md

 This is our recommended approach for handling redirects:

-- MSAL Angular 2.x provides a dedicated redirect component that can be imported  into your application.
+- `@azure/msal-angular` provides a dedicated redirect component that can be imported  into your application.
 We recommend importing the `MsalRedirectComponent` and bootstrapping this alongside `AppComponent` in your application on the `app.module.ts`, as this will handle all redirects without your components needing to subscribe to `handleRedirectObservable()` manually.
 - Pages that wish to perform functions following redirects (e.g. user account functions, UI changes, etc) should subscribe to the `inProgress$` subject, filtering for `InteractionStatus.None`.
 This will ensure that there are no interactions in progress when performing the functions.
 - See our [Angular 10](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-sample-app), [Angular 11](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular11-sample-app) and [Angular 11 B2C samples](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular11-b2c-sample) for examples of this approach.